24pullrequests/24pullrequests/Readme.md

 bundle exec rake db:seed
 ```

+If you are working on anything related to the email-generation code, you can use [mailcatcher](https://github.com/sj26/mailcatcher)
+Since we use bundler, please read the [following](https://github.com/sj26/mailcatcher#bundler) before using mailcatcher

 Almost there!
 Now all we have to do is start up the Rails server and point
 our browser to <http://localhost:3000>